 On 10 May 2010 I filed a comment on two FCC proceedings concerning ways to improve the way it does business.
 I argued that transparency and rule-making efficiency could be improved by improving the metadata on documents submitted to the Electronic Comments Filing System (ECFS).

-While preparing my paper on new governance and the resilience principles (item below, forthcoming in JTHTL) I worked through the Silicon Flatirons governance events of the last couple of years, and came up with a taxonomy of governance.
+While preparing my paper on new governance and the resilience principles in JTHTL, I worked through the Silicon Flatirons governance events of the last couple of years, and came up with a taxonomy of governance.
 These ideas won't make it into the paper, so I've put them in a working paper up on SSRN: New Governance for the Internet: Findings, Taxonomy and Model (May 2010).

 I've been working out the implications of my TPRC 2008 paper “Internet Governance as Forestry” (SSRN) in a number of settings.
 I presented the ideas in a panel on "The Governance Challenges of Cooperation in the Internet Ecosystem" at the Silicon Flatirons annual conference in Boulder on February 1st, 2010; my comments can be seen here at time code 01:36:00 (abut 15 minutes).
 My slides are up on Slideshare.net, and a paper is in preparation for JTHTL.
 I trimmed the pitch to five minutes for a panel in DC on "An FCC for the Internet Age: Reform and Standard-Setting" organized by Silicon Flatirons, ITIF and Public Knowledge on March 5th, 2010.
 My introductory comments tried to summary the "resilience principles" in five minutes: the video is available on the Public Knowledge event page, starting at time code 02:04:45.
 The panel starts at around 01:57:00.